 Then go ahead and season the ribs with a rub of your choice.
 I did one rack with Dirty Bird Hot, and another with Killer Bee Chipotle.
 Use whatever you like!

-Finally, time for some pit action!
-Once the temps are holding, throw the ribs on there (bone side down), and hear them sizzle.
-Flip every 30 minutes, until you’ve got a nice color going, then pull from heat.
+Finally, time for some action!
+Once the pit is good to go, throw the ribs on there, bone side down, and hear them sizzle.
+Flip every 30 minutes, until you’ve got a nice color going, then pull from the heat.

-Wrapping the ribs in aluminum foil will help them stay juicy on the inside while they tenderize, so that’s what we’re going to do.
+Wrapping the ribs in aluminum foil will help the ribs stay juicy on the inside while they tenderize, so that’s what we’re going to do.
 Lay down a piece of foil, and spread some rib glaze on them.
-I chose my Cherry Apple Habanero glaze, and added a splash of apple juice.
+I chose my Cherry Apple Habanero glaze and added a splash of apple juice.

-Place the ribs on top of the glaze, with the meat side facing down.
+Place the ribs on the glaze, with the meat side facing down.
 Pour some more glaze onto the bone side and wrap tightly.
-Now place the wrapped ribs back on the grill.
+Now place the wrapped ribs back onto the grill.

-Once the ribs are back on, it’s time to get them wings grilled too.
+Once the ribs are back on, it’s time to get those wings grilled too.
 I suggest coating them in olive oil to keep them from sticking onto the grates.
-Also throw on the mini bologna to cook alongside everything else.
+Also, throw on the mini bologna to cook alongside everything else.
 Check on them every now and then and turn as necessary.

 Check on the ribs after about 45 minutes.
 Stick a toothpick between the bones - when it goes in and out with no resistance, they are done.
 Let them rest for a bit off the heat.

 Once the wings are done, toss them with your favorite wing dust - I did some Buffalo Wing and some Garlic Parm dust.
 Re-season the bologna as well to get some spice up in those grooves.

 And just like that, you’re good to go!
 Separate the ribs, slice the bologna, and crack open a cold one - it’s the ULTIMATE tailgate - grilled ribs, wings, and bologna, you just can’t go wrong with this.